JDRomano2/venomkb/README.md

 ## Reserved Files

 Folder contains .eslintrc, .eslintignore and .babelrc files in addition to .gitignore.
 These files are to provide linting instructions, ignore files for linting, and ensure babel uses ES2015 and React transforms respectively.

-You will need to include a `.env` file containing secure configuration details; a sample file with example values can be seen at `.env-example`.

 ### Features